Duration: 2019 - ongoing

 - Saverio Caini, MD, PhD, EPIET, guest researcher Nivel; medical doctor specialized in Hygiene and Preventive Medicine and a medical epidemiologist

-For more information on this project, please feel free to get in touch with one of the Nivel contacts on the right.
-On the right you also will find with the (future) Nivel deliverables (publications) and other relevant content.
+For more information on this project, please feel free to get in touch with the Nivel expert(s) involved.
+You will find them on the right, together with the (future) Nivel deliverables (publications) and other relevant content.
+We look forward to getting in touch with you!